KINOVACapstone39/JacoAuto/README.md

 6. Press "1" in a point cloud window to stop execution, otherwise press "s" to select a new object.

 These programs are for demonstration purposes only.
 They do not allow the manipulation of objects, and do not provide an intuitive user interface.
-These may be developed hopefully with the method's growth by the ACIS laboratory, third party users, or Kinova.
+These may be developed hopefully with the method's growth by the ACIS laboratory, third party users, or Kinova Robotics.